 Diverging associations by poverty status were also observed among AA adults in this sample, too.
-Although marginal effects were detected, studies suggest that even a 1-point unit change increase in the overall LS7 score (in other words, modifying only 1 component of CVH such that the score improves from either poor to intermediate or intermediate to ideal) can lower stroke risk by ~8%.79 A study using AA participant data from the Jackson Heart Study (N = 2967) found that greater nontheistic spirituality and frequent spiritual experiences were associated with optimal weekly physical activity and a lower likelihood of being a former or current cigarette smoker.28 Interestingly, they did not find that SES moderated these associations or CVH overall.
-The inconsistencies across our report with prior research may be due to differences in population characteristics, study measurements, or analytic approach (odds of achieving intermediate/ideal CVH and LS7 components; frequency of daily spiritual experiences vs. ST).
+Although marginal effects were detected, studies suggest that even a one-point unit change increase in the overall LS7 score (in other words, modifying only one component of CVH such that the score improves from either poor to intermediate or intermediate to ideal), can lower stroke risk by approximately 8% (79).
+A study using AA participant data from the Jackson Heart Study (N = 2,967) found that greater nontheistic spirituality and frequent spiritual experiences were associated with optimal weekly physical activity and a lower likelihood of being a former or current cigarette smoker (28).
+Interestingly, they did not find that SES moderated these associations or on CVH overall.
+The inconsistencies across our report with prior research may be due to differences in population characteristics, study measurements, or analytic approach (odds of achieving intermediate/ideal CVH and LS7 components; frequency of daily spiritual experiences versus ST).
 Our results suggest nuanced health advantages across SES subgroups within AA individuals, further implicating the potential influences of social health and stress exposure on overall CVH.

-Frequent engagement in spiritual practices like praying for others, attending religious services, and beliefs about the afterlife have been linked with a reduction in disease risk, even among individuals experiencing financial problems.
-80,81 For many AA families, spirituality is a source of coping and meaning-making.50 It provides a foundation for calm assurance, a framework for how to withstand life's hardships and, when possible, transcend the surrounding stress to achieve inner peace and wholeness.
-Historically, there is tremendous overlap between AA spirituality and religious traditions.
-Even in describing abstinence from risky behaviors (eg, drinking alcohol), experiences with severe illnesses, or grief, AA individuals invoke strong sentiments and reflections about faith alongside their spirituality.82-85 AA adults and lower SES individuals also turn to spiritual practices like prayer when dealing with health-related concerns.86 Being able to feel like rising above life's circumstances is possible may glean positive outcomes on overall CVH for this subgroup.
+Frequent engagement in spiritual practices like praying for others, attending religious services, and beliefs about the afterlife have been linked with a reduction in disease risk, even among individuals experiencing financial problems (80,81).
+For many AA families, spirituality is a source of coping and meaning-making (50).
+It provides a foundation for calmed assurance, a framework for how to withstand life's hardships, and when possible, transcend the surrounding stress to achieve inner peace and wholeness.
+Historically, there is tremendous overlap between

+AA spirituality and religious traditions.
+Even in describing abstinence from risky behaviors (e.g., drinking alcohol), experiences with severe illnesses, or grief, AA individuals invoke strong sentiments and reflections about faith alongside their spirituality (82-85).
+AA adults and lower SES individuals also turn to spiritual practices like prayer when dealing with health-related concerns (86).
+Being able to feel like rising above life's circumstances is possible may glean positive outcomes on overall CVH for this subgroup.
 For AA adults living above poverty in this study, other psychosocial and environmental stressors may be affecting their health and coping mechanisms.
-For example, AA individuals, regardless of income, are more likely to live in poverty-dense neighborhoods, due to systemic factors like gentrification and housing discrimination.87,88 Even among those living in higher SES neighborhoods (ie, lower proportions of families living below the federal poverty line), AA individuals are more prone to interpersonal discrimination from neighbors, which can lead to increased biological dysregulation and CVD risk.89 AA individuals are less likely to consider neighborhood-related disadvantage as a reason to turn to spirituality for coping,90 perhaps because it is more structural in nature.
-Also, additional strains linked with ill health might be more prevalent among this group, such as workplace demands, caregiver stress, or discrimination.3 Because racial and SES-driven CVD disparities remain, future work is needed to understand how these psychosocial factors manifest as detrimental or protective for some subgroups and not others.
+For example, AA individuals, regardless of income, are more likely to live in poverty-dense neighborhoods, due to systemic factors like gentrification and housing discrimination (87,88).
+Even among those living in higher SES neighborhoods (i.e., lower proportions of families living below the federal poverty line), AA individuals are more prone to interpersonal discrimination from neighbors, which can lead to increased biological dysregulation and CVD risk (89).
+AA individuals are less likely to consider neighborhoodrelated disadvantage as a reason to turn to spirituality for coping (90), perhaps because it is more structural in nature.
+Also, additional strains linked with ill health might be more prevalent among this group, such as workplace demands, caregiver stress, or discrimination (3).
+Because racial and SES-driven CVD disparities remain, future work is needed to understand how these psychosocial factors manifest as detrimental or protective for some subgroups and not others.